-Bullying is defined as 'behaviour by an individual or group, usually repeated over time, which intentionally hurts another individual or group either physically or emotionally.
-Bullying is 'the repetitive, intentional harming of one person or group by another person or group, where the relationship involves an imbalance of power' (Anti-Bullying Alliance).
+Bullying is defined as the repetitive, intentional harming of one person or group by another person or group, where the relationship involves an imbalance of power.
 Bullying is, therefore:

-Deliberately hurtful.
-Repeated, often over a period of time.
-Difficult to defend against.
+Deliberately hurtful Repeated, often over a period of time Difficult to defend against.